Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Damage to the Wheel Rim

-One of the primary risks of driving on a flat tire is the potential damage it can cause to the wheel rim.
+One of the primary risks of on a flat tire is the potential damage it can cause to the wheel rim.
 When a tire loses air pressure, the rim is more likely to come into direct contact with the road surface.
 This can lead to scratches, dents, and even cracks on the rim, compromising its structural integrity.
 Driving on a damaged wheel rim can result in costly repairs or even the need for a replacement.

 Loss of Control

-Another significant risk of driving on a is the loss of control over your vehicle.
+Another significant risk of driving on a is the loss of over your vehicle.
 A flat tire can cause your vehicle to veer to one side, making it difficult to steer straight.
 This loss of control can be particularly dangerous, especially at high speeds or in adverse weather conditions.
 Without proper control, you may struggle to navigate the road safely, increasing the likelihood of an accident.

 Increased Risk of Accidents